NullSystemWorks/mtadayz/readme.txt

 A: Please provide a screenshot/video/accurate description of what exactly broke.
 Add server log and, if possible, the client log too.

 Q: I'm getting this strange error: "Infinite/too long execution (DayZ)".
-A: This was fixed in latest versions, please update you server.
+A: This was fixed in latest versions, please update your server.

 Q: How to change backpack slots in this gamemode ?
 A: You can do this by modifying the configuration file "cfgServer.lua" (DayZ/configs/cfgServer.lua).
 Take care to change the "maxslots" variable in the file "cfgSecurity.lua" (DayZ/configs/cfgSecurity.lua) for the anti-cheat.